Donnie Kirkpatrick: East Carolina (first stint)

 From 2005 through 2015, Kirkpatrick tutored the East Carolina wide receivers.
 He coached three players that would be drafted to play in the NFL.
 They were: Justin Hardy, Dwayne Harris, and Aundrae Allison.

 James Madison

 From 2016 to 2018, Kirkpatrick served as the offensive coordinator on Mike Houston’s staff at James Madison.
 James Madison won the 2016 FCS National Championship.

 East Carolina (second stint)

 When Mike Houston became the head coach of the East Carolina Pirates football team in December 2018, he announced that many of his staff members at James Madison would be coming with him, including Donnie Kirkpatrick.
+Following the 2023 campaign, Kirkpatrick agreed to part ways with the team at the conclusion of the season.
+He served a total of two stints and 16 years with East Carolina.

 Personal life

 Kirkpatrick and his wife, Misty (McReery), have two children: a daughter, Molly, and a son, Davis.
 Davis was a pitcher on the East Carolina Pirates baseball team from 2014 to 2018.

-Kirkpatrick is a product of South Caldwell High School in Hudson, North Carolina, where he played quarterback for his father, Don Kirkpatrick.
-He led SCHS to the state championship final in his senior year.